-Canadian born, Arthur Bod started making records in 1970 while in school at Elon University as part of the group Daze End.
-The group was signed by famed producer Tom Werman to CBS/Epic Records with then CBS head Clive Davis, who changed the group’s name to Robey, Falk & Bod.
-The group was known for seamless harmonies and acoustic guitar work embodied on their only album, Kentucky Gambler.
-“Lonesome Road,” penned by Arthur, was the only single release from the album before their promising career was cut short by the usual suspects.
+Canadian born, Arthur Bod started making records in 1970 while in school at Elon University as part of the group ‘Daze End’.
+The group was signed by famed producer Tom Werman to Epic Records with then CBS/Epic head Clive Davis, who changed the group’s name to Robey, Falk & Bod (‘RF&B’).

-Eventually, Falk & Bod, together with Budge Witherspoon and Shaw Hayes, created Iguana and were signed to United Artists.
-Another group known for their harmonies, guitar work and songwriting variety, Iguana managed to record and produce The Winds of Alamar album before disbanding a few years later.
+Eventually, Falk & Bod, after a three single deal with Epic fell apart, together with Budge Witherspoon and Shaw Hayes, formed ‘Iguana’ and were signed to United Artists.
+Another group known for their harmonies, guitar work and songwriting variety, Iguana managed to record ‘The Winds of Alamar’ album releasing the single, ‘Dream Song’.

 “Having four writers in a band is not the norm.
 But it worked for us.
 It was another magical combination.
 We had great material, and our live show was getting very polished.
 Plus, we got along well.
 Literally, we did everything together.
 But we were just a paycheck for the production company.
 They basically skimmed the label’s recording budget and we lived on $40 a week.
 It finally came to the point where I needed to save my sanity and around 1980, as hard as it was, I left the band.
 And then went to sleep for a very long time.”